JavaScript API reference

 Boolean

-If set to true, the widget starts loading only after all other page resources have completed loading.
+If set to true, the widget starts loading only after all other page resources have finished loading.

-This might improve your score in tools like PageSpeed Insights, but the time it takes for the chat button to appear will increase.
+This may improve your score in tools like PageSpeed Insights, but the chat button takes longer to appear.

 Example: